 • We have open channels of communication – Every shareholder is able to comment on the issues that matter to them.

 • We reinvest in site development – Commercial activity is mainly in photographic location hire and a small car parking operation.
 All revenues are reinvested in new or improved facilities for all who work and live at PW.

 What does the Board do?

 The Board meets at 13.00 on the second Tuesday every other month.
 Shareholders and tenants are encouraged to raise any site issues for discussion at meetings via email, letter or worksnews (our site newsletter).
-Formal minutes are taken at each and every meeting, which are available to shareholders on a password-protected section of the website, alongside accounts, insurance documents and other company papers.
+Formal minutes are taken at each and every meeting.

 Access to password-protected sections of the site is at the discretion of the board of directors.

 I have a site issue.
 Who do I contact?